digitoimistodude/dudestack/README.md

 ### What createproject.sh does

-1. First it runs `composer create-project` with wpstack-rolle settings
+1. First it runs `composer create-project` with dudestack settings
 2. Installs default WordPress plugins and updates them
 3. Creates MySQL repository automatically with project name (assumes by default that you have [jolliest-vagrant](https://github.com/ronilaukkarinen/jolliest-vagrant)) installed with default settings and paired with your host computer, for MAMP you'll need to edit createproject.sh and edit `YOURMAMPMYSQLPASSWORD`)
 4. Installs capistrano